Tag: workshop

 Flora’s Plant dye foraging workshop

-Plants and trees that we can use in dye baths, with and without mordants (which make colours stronger) easily dye cotton, linen and silk.
+Foraging by a river for plants and trees that we can use in dye baths, with and without mordants (which make colours stronger); easily dye cotton, linen and silk.

 Flora's workshops can be booked at her website: